venkit07/ceu-arduino/README.md

   - Frogger     - The famous Frogger game on Gameduino 2.
   - Invaders    - The invaders game on Gameduino 2.
   - Nightstrike - The nightstrike game on gameduino 2.
-  - Manic miner - The manic miner game on gameduino 2.
+  - Manicminer  - The manicminer game on gameduino 2.

-  **2.4 Porting easier examples to Céu**

-The Hello World program was easy to begin with.
-After that, I struggled initially to get a start on writing programs using Céu.
-My mentor gave a huge helping hand by showing some example programs and explaining about them.
-The Blobs program was written largely with his help.
-Ater understanding the blobs program, we moved to the sprites program.
-The sprites program

-V. Working on harder games